novotnyllc/AppInsights.WindowsDesktop/README.md

 - `DeveloperModeWithDebuggerAttachedTelemetryModule`: sets DebugMode to `true` if in the debugger
 - `UnobservedExceptionTelemetryModule`: reports unobserved task exceptions
 - `UnhandledExceptionTelemetryModule`: reports unhandled exceptions
+- `SessionTelemetryInitializer`: Initializes session id and user id
+- `VersionTelemetryInitializer`: Initializes CLR version and Application Version (from `AssemblyInformationalVersion` attribute of the entrypoint)

 ## Usage